Columbia University Graduate School of Journalism: Academic programs

-Uptown Radio
+A six-week graduate-level course on book, magazine, and digital publishing, known as the Columbia Publishing Course, has been offered since 2000, when the program transferred from Radcliffe College.

+Weekly publications

-Uptown Radio is a weekly news magazine and podcast modeled after NPR’s All Things Considered.
+The Bronx Beat, established in 1981 and published Mondays, has been the journalism school's weekly student publication.
+Uptown Radio is a weekly news magazine and podcast modeled after NPR's All Things Considered.
 It is produced by the students of the Radio Workshop, an advanced audio course at Columbia Journalism School.
-Uptown Radio is the school’s longest-running continuous webcast, broadcasting each Thursday at 4 P.M., from February through May, since 1996.
+Uptown Radio has been the school's longest-running continuous webcast, broadcasting each Thursday at 4 pm, from February through May, since 1996.
 Uptown Radio contains original feature reports as well as interviews and newscasts in service of the listeners in New York City and the world beyond.